EtherealEvents/Hacktoberfest-PRO-prep/Names.md

 ##### 20
 '''
 Patil Shrivardhan Chandrakant
-IITian, Student at IIT BHU CSE learner in Web and App development interested in Open Source and Competitive Programming.
+<br> IITian, Student at IIT BHU CSE
+<br> learner in Web and App development
+<br> interested in Open Source and Competitive Programming.
 '''